 A Better Way to Clean Grill Grates

 We use the same material that is utilized almost every cook to wrap and protect meat.
-A humble ball of aluminum foil.
+A humble ball of foil.

 Why Aluminum Foil?

-A hunk of aluminum foil doesn’t shard like a grill brush can.
-The bristles of a metal grill brush will usually need surgical removal if ingested.
-Foil on the other hand creates a tighter and tighter ball the more you press and push against it.
+A hunk of foil doesn’t shard like a grill brush can.
+The bristles of a metal brush will usually need surgical removal if they break off and are ingested.
+Foil, on the other hand, creates a tighter and tighter ball the more you press and push against it.

 The Cleaning Advantages of Foil

 It might seem strange the first time you wad up a sheet of foil and go to running it across your grill grates.
 (Not as strange as using a potato to scrape and scrub the grates, though.)
 I think you’ll notice right away though that there’s a benefit of using a malleable cleaning utensil.

 You don’t need expensive tools to take care of your grates.
 A simple ball of foil will conform itself to your grill grates and turn itself into a customized cleaning and brushing tool for your grill grate.
 This even works on cast iron grates in addition to stainless steel.

 Unlike the metal bristle brush of old which never fit really well between the grates, foil will create channels that fit perfectly between the grates of the grill.

 This foil method works great on dirty gas smokers, pellet smokers, charcoal and portable grills, as well as any other BBQ grill.
 Electric grills and electric smoker grill grates are no exception because carbon forms on grates no matter the heating method.